normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/ParameterStoreConfigurationProvider.md

 ## Configuring Parameter Store as a provider

-The [Amazon.Extensions.Configuration.SystemsManager](https://www.nuget.org/packages/Amazon.Extensions.Configuration.SystemsManager/) is a configuration provider that will include parameters from Parameter Store to the IConfiguration object.
-This package is open source and can be found [here](https://github.com/aws/aws-dotnet-extensions-configuration)
+The <a href="https://www.nuget.org/packages/Amazon.Extensions.Configuration.SystemsManager/" target="_blank">Amazon.Extensions.Configuration.SystemsManager</a> is a configuration provider that will include parameters from Parameter Store to the IConfiguration object.
+This package is open source and can be found <a href="https://github.com/aws/aws-dotnet-extensions-configuration" target="_blank">here</a>

 To use the package add the NuGet reference to the **ServerlessTODOList.Frontend** through your IDE NuGet package management or use the command below in directory of ServerlessTODOList.Frontend: